-What is interesting in the results of figure 3 is how, after experiencing just a few instances, the pattern is inchoate, so the baby keeps trying to insert the fat square into the smaller circle, filling up the negative (black) area of the figure.
+What is interesting in the results of figure 3 is how, after experiencing just a few instances, the pattern is inchoate, so the baby keeps trying to insert fat pegs into the thin holes, filling up the negative (black) area of the figure.
 Eventually the defining boundary becomes sharper, and at some point it can be said to knows the principle, at least implicitly.

 At the next step for our infant designer, we consider the concept that a designer knows as "fit".
 By now our infant learner will attempt to insert pegs only if they are smaller than the slot.
-The function is defined in terms of the degree of fit - how much does it wiggle?
+The functional definition for the degree of fit may be: how much does it wiggle?
 Defining the wiggle in terms of the area of the free-space in the configuration space, we see that if the wiggle desired is very small, we get the situation on the left, and if it is very large, we get the situation on the right.
-Eventually, the learner learns the concept of "fit" as a chunk (composed as w - t) - thus, given a level of fit, it imposes a constraint where w and t are related in a manner where they constitute a one-dimensional chunk instead of two independent variable.
+Eventually, the learner learns the concept of "fit" as a chunk (composed as w - t) - thus, given a level of fit, it imposes a constraint where w and t